butchewing/kirby-api/readme.md

 ## Contributions

-Please fork this repository an make it better.
+Please fork this repository and make it better.

 ## Change Log